OpenUpSA/municipal-data/README.md

 ## Annual data

-Whenever 4th Quarter data becomes available, typically 2 quarters after that financial year end, also adjust the years used by `scorecard/profile_data.py` to include the latest financial year available.
+Whenever Audited Annual data becomes available (AUDA financial data and Audit Outcomes), adjust the years used by `scorecard/profile_data.py` to include the latest financial year available.

+Audit outcomes will be captured in the months following 1 December following the end of the financial year.

+## Quarterly data

+Currently, indicators using quarterly data automatically use the latest quarter available.

+Quarterly Section 71 submissions are available 2 months after the end of the quarter.

 ## Validating the data